-over the periods 2000-2004, 1995-2004, and 1977-2004, for 37 of the Fama-French 48-industry classifications (excluding financials, miscellaneous, etc.).2 We report the mean unlevered beta as well as the unlevered beta for firms with 25th percentile market-to-book (Q1) and 75th percentile market-to-book (Q3) for that industry.
+Our empirical analysis covers the period 1977 to 2004.
+The reason for this is that the NASDAQ stocks are included in CRSP beginning in 1973 and we need five years of data to estimate equity betas.
+Table I provides estimates of industry (asset) betas over the periods 2000-2004, 1995-2004, and 1977-2004, for 37 of the Fama-French 48-industry classifications (excluding financials, miscellaneous, etc.).
+We report the mean unlevered beta as well as the unlevered beta for firms with 25th percentile market-to-book (Q1) and 75th percentile market-to-book (Q3) for that industry.
 In all periods and all industries, firms with above-average growth opportunities (high market-to-book ratios) have higher unlevered betas than firms with below-average growth opportunities (low market-to-book ratios).
 The data strongly support our hypothesis that the beta of growth opportunities exceeds the beta of assets-in-place.
 To get a sense of the importance for practical capital budgeting problems, consider the Computer industry.
 For the period 2000-2004, the mean unlevered firm beta in this industry is 1.608; however, a firm at the 25th percentile in market-to-book has an unlevered beta of 1.430 while a firm at the 75th percentile in market-to-book has an unlevered beta of 1.785.
 This difference in beta of 0.355 represents a roughly 2% higher cost of capital for a project with relatively high growth opportunities relative to a project with relatively low growth opportunities (when using a 6% market equity risk premium).

 Our results are consistent with the empirical results in Carlson, Fisher, and Giammarino (2004) but seemingly at odds with Fama and French (1992) who find only a weak cross-sectional correlation between equity betas and equity book-to-market ratios.
 There are two reasons for this.
 First, Fama and French examine the relation between equity betas and equity book-to-market ratios whereas we examine the relation between unlevered betas and firm book-to-market ratios.
-Unlevering might produce a stonger negative relation between unlevered betas and firm book-to-market ratios because market leverage and book-to-market are negatively correlated.
+Unlevering might produce a stronger negative relation between unlevered betas and firm book-to-market ratios because market leverage and book-to-market are negatively correlated.
 To check this we compare the cross-sectional correlation between (i) firm equity betas and equity book-to-market ratios and (ii) firm asset betas and firm book-to-market ratios using annual data from 1977-2004.
 We find a correlation of -0.058 between equity betas and equity book-to-market ratios (consistent with the low correlation in Fama and French) but find a stronger negative correlation of -0.124 between asset betas and firm book-to-market ratios.
 Second, Fama and French examine the correlation between equity betas and equity book-to-market ratios without controlling for industry whereas we sort by industry.
 We compute the cross-sectional correlation between firm asset betas and firm book-to-market ratios sorted by industry every year.
-We then average the correlations across industries to get a single correlation in each year and then average these annual correlations over the entire sample data period 1977-2004.
+We then average the correlations over the entire sample data period 1977-2004.
 The average annual correlation between asset betas and firm book-to-market ratios, when sorted by industry, increases to -0.225.
 Taken together, these two effects reconcile our results with Fama and French (1992).

-2The results for other 5 and 10 year sample periods are similar but not reported for brevity.
+3The results for other 5 and 10 year sample periods are similar but not reported for brevity.